 Matthew Phillip Monger

-I am associate professor of biblical studies at MF.
-My PhD was on the Dead Sea Scrolls manuscripts of the Book of Jubilees.
-My main research interests are in the transmission and reception of Jewish and Christian texts, and the methods and theories that guide scholars in their research on these texts.
+I am Associate Professor of Near Eastern Languages and Literatures at MF.
+My main research interests are the languages and texts of the Ancient Near East, including Akkadian, Hebrew, Syriac/Aramaic, Ethiopic and Arabic.
+I am interested in the transmission and reception of religious texts and traditions and the methods and theories that guide scholars in their research on these texts.
+My current reserach is on the Dead Sea Scrolls, the reception of Jewish traditions in later Jewish, Christian and Muslim sources, and the relationship between Judaism, Christianity and Islam in Late Antiquity.
 I place my research within the paradigm of Material (or New) Philology.

 I am also Program director for the bachelor's degree in Theology, Religion and Society.